kwwong1022/PostNote/README.md

 Post Note is an android note taking application with online editing function.

-There are 4 main functions in this application, which are note-taking, getting request content, drawing board.
+There are 4 main functions in this application, which are:
+1. note-taking
+2. getting request content
+3. drawing board.

-Note-taking: (GSON, sharedPreferences)
+<h2>Note-taking:</h2> (GSON, sharedPreferences)
 This is the basic function of this application, users can create new notes, edit it and get notes saved into the local memory.
 All save & load methods are inserted carefully in the app lifecycle to prevent any bugs from happening, for example like onDestroy triggered by rotating screen.

 There is a problem that I encountered, I found that sharePreferences can only be used to save primitive type data.
 Types like arraylist are not accepted, then I found a GSON library by google, we can use it to serialize arraylist data to string so that I can save those arraylist note data into sharePreferences. <arraylist>